kartoza/sawps/docs/src/user/guide/help.md

-# Help
+# Help and Contact

 ## What do I do if I need help?

-Navigate to the `HELP` button on the home page.
-This will prompt you to either `GO TO USER GUIDE` where you can find relevant information and commonly asked questions or `CONTACT US` button in which you can log a query to the SAWPS team.
+Once logged in, navigate to the `HELP` button on the navigation bar.
+This will redirect you to the help page of the platform.
+Here you will see 1️⃣ the help desk system that displays some of the documentation.
+If you would like to view the full documentation site you can click on 2️⃣ `Visit our Documentation` or you can click on 3️⃣ the `CONTACT US` button to be redirected to the `Contact Us` page.

 ![Help 1](./img/help-1.png) <!-- Image to be updated when site is finished -->

 ## How do I make contact with the SAWPS team?

-Navigate to the `CONTACT` button on the `Home` page (or from the `Help` page) and fill out the prompted information so the team can get back to you.
+Navigate to the `CONTACT` button on the `Home` page (or the `CONTACT US` button from the `Help` page) and fill out the prompted information so the team can get back to you.

 ![Help 2](./img/help-2.png)